 There are often alternatives to power-hungry apps that you regularly use, so give one of those a try and you might grow to love it as much as the original.

 Which Android apps do you think should be uninstalled?
+Which ones are you having trouble removing?
 Let us know in the comments below.

 This article has been rewritten since first publication.
 Comments below may not reflect current content.